-Oakdale STEAM Elementary continually monitors the implementation of the Title I plan and welcomes input from parents, families, school staff, and community members regarding its current and future Title I plans.
-If you would like to participate on the school's Title I planning team or make comments on the plan, please contact the principal at 803-981-1550 Please also read draft copies of the parent and family engagement policy and the school-parent and family compact found on our school website and give us your suggestions or comments.
+Richmond Drive Elementary continually monitors the implementation of the Title I plan and welcomes input from parents, families, school staff, and community members regarding its current and future Title I plans.
+If you would like to participate on the school's Title I planning team or make comments on the plan, please contact the principal at 803-981-1930.
+Please also read the attached draft copies of the parent and family engagement policy and the school-parent and family compact and give us your suggestions or comments.
 Thank you!

-Description and Explanation of Curriculum, Forms of Academic Assessment. & Proficiency Levels Students are Expected to Meet
+Description & Explanation of Curriculum, Forms of Academic Assessment, and Proficiency Levels Students Are Expected to Meet

-Rock Hill Schools administer a variety of standardized assessments to its students.
+Rock Hill Schools administers a variety of standardized assessments to its students.
 SC READY is given to students in grades three through eight for ELA and Math.
 The SC Palmetto Assessment of State Standards (SCPASS) is given to all students in grades four through eight.
 Both measure student performance on the state standards.